wkpn/quest-coffee-machine/README.md

 $ ./download_models.sh
 ```

+At the very first run you can execute `setup.py` script.
+This script will go through all your images in `./train_data`
+folder and will compute vectors for them.
+It will save all data about `labels` and `images` in `./saved_data` folder.
+If you do this, you need to provide `unpickle=True` at `main.py#L14`.
+It means that the recognizer will load data about
+labels and images from `setup.py` results.
+You can delete your `./train_data` folder after running this script

-If you are running this for a first time you need to provide `unpickle=False` at `sound.py#L15`
+It is not necessary to run `setup.py`.
+If you won't run it before running `main.py` you need to provide `unpickle=False`
+at `main.py#L14`.
 By doing so the recognizer class will load all training images from `./train_data` folder and
 will compute vectors for them.
 Images and labels will be saved to `./saved_data` folder.
-You can
-delete these images now as you don't need them anymore
+You can delete these images now

-Later you don't need to load all images and vectors again so you need to provide `unpickle=True` next
+as you don't need them anymore.
+Later you need to provide `unpickle=True` at `main.py#L14`.
+All labels and images data
-time.
-All images and labels data will be loaded from `./saved_data` folder
+will be loaded from `./saved_data` folder

-Don't forget to change `ANONYMOUS_UPN` and `REST_API_URL` in `settings.py` according to your needs.
+Don't forget to change `ANONYMOUS_UPN` and `REST_API_URL` in `settings.py` according to your needs!

 ### Recognition logic:

 Labels data is stored in `dict` format.
-This is how it is going to look like after first run:
+This is how it is going to look like after first run (or running `setup.py`):

 ```python
 {